-7.1.
-Discussion of managerial implications
+7.1 Discussion of managerial implications

-Performance-based incentives and interest subsidy policy for green credit are widely implemented with numerous favorable outcomes.
+Performance-based incentives and interest subsidy policy for green credit is widely implemented with numerous favorable outcomes.
 The impact of the two subsidy policies on environmental performance and operational decisions is different.
 Meanwhile, the subsidy ratio deeply reflects the effectiveness of the subsidy policy.
-However, there is limited theoretical research that compares the implications of green credit incentives in operational management field [48, 8].
-Motivated by the above facts, our paper explores the impacts of the two policies, specifically how incentives for the bank influence the emission investments and operational decisions of the supply chain.
+However, there is limited theoretical research that compares the implications of green credit incentives in operational management field (Huang et al., 2020;Bai et al., 2023) Motivated by the above facts, our paper explores the impacts of the two policies, specifically how incentives for the bank influences the emission investments and operational decisions of the supply chain.
 In this paper, we derived game-theoretic models to analyze the optimal decisions under both incentives.
 We first characterized the effect of the incentives of the supply chain.
+Then, we compared both incentives from different perspectives and analyzed the driving factors.
+Moreover, we derive the optimal support ratio with the objective of maximizing the social welfare.
+Our results show that under consumer green preferences, subsidy policies help amplify market demand for green goods.
+Although both policies have desirable effects, the mechanism of action differs depending on the direct beneficiaries.
+The results and managerial implications are as follows:

-Then, we compared both the direct beneficiaries.
-The results and managerial implications are as follows: on the policymaker's side, the choice between the two policies should consider two factors: the stage of green transformation of industries as well as green credit development, the degree of environmental damage and consumer awareness of environmental protection.
-For the initial issue, interest subsidy policy is more effective to manufacturers with higher financial environmental damage and consumer awareness of environmental protection.
+On the policymaker's side, the choice between the two policies should consider two factors: the stage of green transformation of industries as well as green credit development, the degree of environmental damage and consumer awareness of environmental protection.
 For the initial issue, interest subsidy policy is more effective to manufacturers with higher financial burdens in emission reduction investments.
 In the meanwhile, performance-based incentives policy is more appropriate to encourage banks to grant green loans as it helps them to mitigate credit risks.
 In choosing which subsidy policy to adopt, the government could consider the environmental value after emission reduction, as well as the environmental damage and consumer green awareness.